 - By act of Registration, students accept the responsibility for charges of the entire semester, regardless of attendance in class and regardless of the method of payment used; “Registration” includes initial registration upon enrollment, and any courses added after.
 Cancellation of registration for individual courses must be made through the Withdrawal workflow in MyAccess.
 The Academic Dean’s approval via the withdrawal workflow is the official procedure for withdrawal from individual courses.
 Discontinuance by notifying anyone else is not considered official notice of discontinuance.
 Official voluntary withdrawal from the University is done through written notice to the Office of the Dean, which will then be submitted to the Office of the University Registrar.
 Students will not be granted an honorable withdrawal while unsatisfied financial obligations to the University exist.

 A student who fails to register by the end of the late registration period will be removed automatically from the rolls of the University.

 The University has established a schedule for partial refund of tuition charges for official withdrawals from the University; this schedule is found in the section on Expenses and Financial Assistance.
 As stated above, application for tuition refunds must be made in writing at the Office of Student Accounts.

 8. Transfer Within the University

-Since the four undergraduate schools are distinct colleges under the jurisdiction of separate Deans, students interested in transferring within the University must apply in writing to the school to which they wish to transfer.
+Since the five undergraduate schools are distinct colleges under the jurisdiction of separate Deans, students interested in transferring within the University must apply in writing to the school to which they wish to transfer.
 Students become eligible to transfer between schools at the end of their first year.
 Applications will be presented to the appropriate Dean’s Committee on Transfer Students for evaluation.
 Each school establishes its own admission standards for transfer students.
 A student considering transfer should consult the appropriate Dean’s Office to learn deadlines and regulations governing applications.
 Students who transfer should expect to complete all of the degree requirements of the school to which they transfer.

 9a.
 Graduation Requirements